top of page

 Asymmetric Partisan Voter Turnout Games

-During winter of my sophomore year, I took a term off from classes to pursue an independent research project.
-Contributing to the literature on the apparent irrationality of voting, I proposed a game-theoretic model of voting where agents consider both the instrumental and expressive value of their vote.
+During the winter of my sophomore year, I took a term off from classes to pursue an independent research project.
+Contributing to the literature on the apparent irrationality of voting, I proposed a game-theoretic model of voting where agents consider both the instrumental and expressive values of their vote.
 Working alongside Professor Feng Fu, I wrote up a manuscript of my findings that was subsequently published in Dynamic Games and Applications.